 A “bleed” is anything that you want to print to the very edges of the finished product: a line, photo, illustration, background, etc. that will "run off the edge" of the paper.
 Whatever you want to bleed must be positioned PAST the document edges where you want it to bleed.

-The bleed zone compensates for minor inaccuracies of the printing, trimming and folding equipment to ensure that there are no white cracks (unprinted paper) on the edges of the finished pieces.
-The industry standard bleed zone is 0.125″ (⅛″) past the document edge, although registration is rarely that inaccurate.
+We recommend that you always set up your art to follow the printing industries' standard bleed zone of 0.125″ (⅛″) past the document edge (on all 4 sides).
+Although printing registration is rarely that inaccurate, the bleed zone compensates for minor inaccuracies of the printing, trimming and folding equipment to ensure that there are no white cracks (unprinted white paper) on the edges of the finished pieces.

-Summit Printing will accept files with only 0.0625 bleed, but that is unusual in the industry.
+In some cases (depending on your order) Summit Printing can accept files with only 0.0625 bleed, but that is unusual in the industry.

 Margin is the space INSIDE of the document edges creating a “safety zone” for art that you do NOT want to get cut off in the trimming process.
 Due to minor variations of the production equipment involved, you need a clear margin of free space around your art.
 Industry standard is to never place anything closer than 0.125″ (⅛″) to the document edge.